 These headphones deliver an above-average control scheme with solid functionality.
-Call/music, track skipping and volume control is ergonomically positioned on the right ear cup.
+Call/music, track skipping, and volume control are ergonomically positioned on the right ear cup.
 They have decent tactile feedback but the track skipping dial feels a little cheap.

-The Bludeio Turbine are a little on the larger side for on-ear headphones.
-Fortunately, they are moderately portable thanks to their hinge design that allows them to fold up into a smaller footprint.
-They wouldn't take up too much space in a backpack but may not fit comfortably into a handbag and will certainly not fit into most pockets even larger jacket pockets.
+The Bluedio T2S are a little on the larger side for on-ear headphones.
+Fortunately, they're moderately portable thanks to their hinge design that allows them to fold up into a smaller footprint.
+They wouldn't take up too much space in a backpack but may not fit comfortably into a handbag and will certainly not fit into most pockets, even larger jacket pockets.

-The Turbine 2 Shooting Brake Hurricane have decent build quality.
+The Bluedio T2S have decent build quality.
 They have a thin metal frame running through the headband, which adds a little bit of durability and flexibility to the design.
 The swiveling ear cups hold in place once adjusted but the mechanism may become loose over time.
 The plastic used for the ear cups also feels a little cheap.

-The T2S turbine are decently stable headphones.
+These are decently stable headphones.
 Their on-ear design applies enough pressure on the ears so that they don't fall during casual use and moderate physical activity.
-Unfortunately, they are not made for sports and will slip off your ears during high-intensity activities like running and jumping.
-On the upside, they are wireless and will not be pulled off your head because the audio cable got hooked by something.
+Unfortunately, they're not made for sports and may slip off your ears during high-intensity activities like running and jumping.
+On the upside, they're wireless and won't be pulled off your head because the audio cable got hooked by something.

-Poor passive isolation.
-These headphones don't seem to block any sound up to 1KHz.
-The attenuation provided above 1KHz is sub-par and only mostly effective in a narrow area surrounding low-treble and treble.
+These headphones have poor passive isolation.
+They don't seem to block any sound up to 1kHz.
+The attenuation provided above 1kHz is sub-par and mostly only effective in a narrow area surrounding low-treble and treble.

-The Bluedio T2S Turbine have an above-average battery life delivering up to 37 hours of playback.
-This makes them decent headphones to take on a long road trip or a lengthy flight.
-Unfortunately, they take quite a bit of time to charge via USB and don't have any battery saving features, like an auto-off timer, so they will quickly run out of power if you forget to turn them off.
+They have an above-average battery life delivering up to 37 hours of playback.
+This makes them decent to take on a long road trip or a lengthy flight.
+Unfortunately, they take quite a bit of time to charge via USB and don't have any battery-saving features, like an auto-off timer, so they'll quickly run out of power if you forget to turn them off.